Makio64/Template-Modules/README.md

 - include optimized .httaccess / manifest / robot for your webapp
 - include nib for stylus

-### How to
+### FAQ
-- Stop the server : crtl+c on the terminal
+- How to stop the server? crtl+c on the terminal
-- Change the image compression : gulp/optimize.js
+- How to change the image compression? edit gulp/optimize.js
-- Change the port of the server : gulp/browser-sync.js
+- How to change the port of the server? edit gulp/browser-sync.js
+- Why no bower/napa? bower & napa are great but on big lib(three/pixi) they load too much useless files.

 ### This template use
 - Gulp | http://gulpjs.com/